• Recipes

 What Does "Cultured Butter" Mean?

 Culture refers to the process of taking bacteria and allowing them to grow inside a nutrient solution until they reach the desired levels.
-Bacteria in cultured milk products are used in order to bring out certain flavors not found when milk is pasteurized.
+Bacteria in cultured milk products are used to bring out certain flavors that are not found when milk is pasteurized.

 What Does Churning Butter Mean?